 Following the three-act structure and moving between inciting incident, first plot point, midpoint, second plot point, and climax will solve your pacing issues.
 The flow of the story will be smooth, pleasant to listen and rewarding for your audience.

 5. Introduction, back sell and greet the audience

 - Musical intro – at the beginning have a memorable quick intro.
 It grabs attention and is a signal that the show is about to start.
-If you can’t create one from scratch start by doing a search on freesound.org – you can find a great library of sound under the creative commons license allowing to use those sounds for free
+If you can’t create one from the scratch start by doing a search on freesound.org – you can find a great library of sound under the creative commons license allowing you to use those sounds for free.

 - Commercial (optional) – this might be the part of your introduction if you have a website and are developing monetization you may want to encourage your audience to visit your website.
 Other options may include special offers you are running for your listeners.